wp-plugins/contus-hd-flv-player/readme.txt

 = Basic Installation =
 1. Download and unzip the current version of the HD FLV Video Player plugin.
 2. Transfer the entire hd flv plugin directory to your /wp-content/plugins/ directory
-3. Activate the FLV Player plugin through the 'Plugins' menu in WordPress
+3. Activate the FLV Player plugin through the ' Plugins ' menu in WordPress
 4. That's it!
 You're done.

 == Other Notes ==